Connect with others who understand.

 Written by Maureen McNulty

 Chemotherapy (also called chemo) is one of the most common breast cancer treatments.
-Medications used in chemotherapy travel around the body, killing cancer cells or preventing them from growing.
+Medications used in chemotherapy travel around the body to kill cancer cells or prevent them from growing.

-Information from 2015 shows that nearly 65 percent of women with cancer in the lymph nodes had chemotherapy treatments.
-However, researchers have developed newer testing methods such as Oncotype DX that help show who is most likely to benefit from chemotherapy.
-Now, more women can avoid chemotherapy if it would not benefit them.
+Data from 2015 from the National Cancer Institute shows that nearly 65 percent of women with cancer in the lymph nodes received chemotherapy treatments.
+However, researchers have developed newer testing methods, such as Oncotype DX, that show who is most likely to benefit from chemotherapy.
+Now, more individual with breast cancer can avoid chemotherapy if it’s unlikely to benefit them.

 For those who still need it, researchers continue to introduce new chemotherapy drugs and regimens that can more effectively treat breast cancer.
-A medical oncologist usually oversees these treatments.
+A medical oncologist (cancer specialist) usually oversees these treatments.

 Role and Timing of Chemo